|

 SWCPC 366 E6

-Is comprised of images of travelling tent show entertainers in the
+Is comprised of images of traveling tent show entertainers in the 1920s.
+Bulks

-1920s.
-Bulks with same.
-The Grandi Brothers and Brunk's Comedians were popular
+with same.
+The Grandi Brothers and Brunk's Comedians were popular entertainers

-entertainers who traveled with tent shows in the 1920s across Texas and the midwest.
+who traveled with tent shows in the 1920s across Texas and the Midwest.

 Bickley, Cecil